survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 npm install glob purifycss-webpack --save-dev
 ```

-We need one more bit: PurifyCSS configuration.
+You need one more bit: PurifyCSS configuration.
 Expand parts like this:

 **webpack.parts.js**